All Products

 Note

-You cannot create a backup vault that uses the same name as a deleted one.
-You cannot associate a backup vault with an OSS bucket whose name is not in the cnfs-oss-** format.
-If you have associated a backup vault with an OSS bucket whose name is not in the cnfs-oss-** format, create a backup vault with a different name and associate it with an OSS bucket whose name is in the cnfs-oss-** format.
+You cannot create a backup vault with the same name as a deleted one.
+You also cannot associate a backup vault with an OSS bucket whose name does not follow the cnfs-oss-** format.
+If you have an existing backup vault associated with an incorrectly named OSS bucket, you must create a new backup vault with a different name and associate it with an OSS bucket that follows the cnfs-oss-** format.

 kubectl get backuplocation <backuplocation-name> -n csdr -o yaml | grep network